 Such income is considered “received” into the country when it is remitted, transmitted or brought into Singapore; or is used in settling a debt incurred during a business transaction in Singapore; or is used to purchase any movable property in Singapore.

-What is exempted?
+What foreign-sourced income are exempted?

 Under Section 13(9) of the Income Tax Act, exemptions under the FSIE scheme are applicable to the following specific categories of foreign sourced income: